 The Department of Education remains committed to ensuring the health and wellbeing of all students and staff.
 We continue to follow the advice of the WA Chief Health Officer and the Australian Health Protection Principal Committee (AHPPC) to take the necessary precautions related to COVID-19.
 More information is available from WA Health Department.

-All students outside of lockdown areas are expected to attend school, except for those students medically referred to learn from home.
+All students are expected to attend school, except for those students medically referred to learn from home.
 This means students are either:

 - at school